The Seeds Of The Northern War

 It is not unreasonable to suggest that a fear of continued IRA assistance to MK and the ANC was one of the reasons why the South Africans reached out to the British terror gangs in Ireland.
 The possibility of causing chaos in the north-east of the country was probably one hoped outcome of the alliance with the UDA-UVF-UR axis, as well as striking back at the anti-Apartheid campaign in Europe.

 This latter result can be seen in the attempted assassination of the South African-born Queen’s University lecturer, Dr Adrian Guelke.
 The 44-year-old academic was shot in the back after UDA-UFF gunmen burst into his south Belfast home at around 4.30am on September 4th, 1991.
-The lecturer was an outspoken critic of the Apartheid dictatorship and it was later revealed that South African military intelligence had used details from a leaked RUC Special Branch file to make him a target for Unionist terrorists.
+The lecturer was an outspoken critic of the Apartheid dictatorship and it was later revealed that South African military intelligence had used details from a leaked RUC Special Branch file to make him a target.
 The file had been supplied by the South African agent, Leon Flores, who flew to Belfast via London in the autumn of 1991, contacted the UDA, and provided its south Belfast brigade with the RUC intelligence report.

-Another attack believed by some historians of the period to have Unionist involvement was the assassination of Dulcie September, a well known anti-Apartheid campaigner and ANC member, murdered by an unknown gunman outside the ANC offices in Paris on the 29th of March 1988.
+Another attack believed by some historians of the period to have Loyalist involvement was the assassination of Dulcie September, a well known anti-Apartheid campaigner and ANC member, murdered by an unknown gunman outside the ANC offices in Paris on the 29th of March 1988.

 An apology is certainly due in relation to the decades of politically-motivated pain and suffering the people of Ireland have endured during the course of the Northern War.
-But it is the leaders of British Unionism in Ireland who need to make it.
+But it is the leaders of British unionism in Ireland who need to make it.
 And their allies in Britain.

 UPDATE 15.10.2012: The British Guardian newspaper carries yet another media exposé of Britain’s state-sponsored terrorism in Ireland and the South African arms importations.